burning-river/toronto_cafes_closure/README.md

 • Number of public transit stops within a block.

+• Distance to nearest street.

+• Whether the cafe is located in downtown or not.

+• Customer density nearby.

 • Rental costs of cafes: We used the rent data from Zolo and a grid covering the Toronto region to interpolate the rental cost across the city.
 We used the inverse distance weighting technique for interpolation.
 The figure below shows